Form 1 – an iconic design classic

 FENIX NTM® is an innovative material for interior design: a smart, extremely matt, anti-fingerprint, very resistant, soft touch surface.
 FENIX NTM is hygienic and easy to clean.
 Opaque anti-fingerprint surface.
 It has antistatic properties – therefore it does not attract dust – and significantly reduces the bacterial load making.

 |ABOUT||Form 1 is Multiform’s first original wooden kitchen.
 With its iconic expression, the kitchen symbolises the unique aesthetics and high quality that characterises our work.
 Form 1 was designed in Denmark in 1982 and is the result of Carsten Michelsen’s vision of creating an elegant, classic and timeless kitchen from uncompromising materials.
 Today Form 1 is seen as a modern Danish design classic, and the recognisable style is available in a great many solutions for the entire home.
 The combination of traditional carpenter’s craftsmanship and a sense for even the smallest details means that Form 1 is designed and built to last an entire lifetime.|

 |MATERIALS||Veneer: Quarter cut

-Maple, walnut, oak, black stained oak, white stained oak, smoked oak, laminate with wooden edge, Fenix with wooden edge and painted gloss 25
+Sycamore maple, walnut, oak, black stained oak, colour stained oak, smoked oak, laminate with wooden edge, Fenix with wooden edge and painted gloss 25

 |DESIGN||Carsten Michelsen, 1982|